Transport in Kuwait

 As a small country, local transport in Kuwait is largely road-based with one car for every 2.25 people.
 Bus services make up Kuwait's entire public transport network.
 There are seven airports in Kuwait, the largest of which and solely allocated for civil use is Kuwait International Airport.
 The Gulf Railway is currently under planning in Kuwait.
-The metro for Kuwait City is currently in the design phase.
-Kuwait has several maritime ports along the Persian Gulf, the largest port is Mubarak Al Kabeer Port which is currently under construction.
+Kuwait has several maritime ports along the coast of the Persian Gulf, the largest port is Mubarak Al Kabeer Port which is currently under construction.

 During the First Gulf War, a lot of Kuwait's infrastructure was damaged or destroyed.

 Road transport

 As a nation with one car per 2.25 people, Kuwait relies heavily on its road network for transportation.
 The total length of paved and unpaved roads was 6,524 km in 2009.
 Traffic congestion is common throughout the day, particularly in Kuwait City.

 The country's public transport network consists entirely of bus routes.
 The state-owned Kuwait Public Transportation Company was established in 1962.
 It runs local bus routes across Kuwait.
 The main private bus company is CityBus, which operates about 28 routes across the country.
 Another private bus company, Kuwait Gulf Link Public Transport Services, was started in 2006.
 It runs local bus routes across Kuwait and longer distance services to neighbouring Arab countries.